gianlazz/Lazztech.Cloud/GianDevNotes.md

 I've gone ahead and subscriped to a paid for series about entity framework and code first database development.
 In the tutorial it talks about generating tables by convention for many to many relationships.
 - https://codewithmosh.com/courses/236371/lectures/3685800

+I think I've got the Data Access Layer project models normalized in a way that will work for code first based on the video above and now I need to go ahead and try to run the initial migrations.